NeonWhiteRabbit/cidor/README.md

 <h1>CIDOR</h1>
 <h3>Canvas IDOR v.2.0.1</h3>

 CIDOR is a script written in BASH (Shell Script) to take advantage of Insecure direct object references in Canvas to get leaked documents, files from colleges due to misconfigurations.
-Written by n3on (<a href="https://www.twitter.com/@n3onhacks">@n3onhacks</a>)
+Written by n3on (<a href="https://www.twitter.com/@n3onhacks">@n3onhacks</a>) of WHG crew (WeHackGovernments.com).

 <h3>POC video</h3><p>
 (grabbing mid-term test answers from Stanford University):<p>